craftcms/docs/docs/3.x/graphql.md

 Make sure you’re running Craft Pro 3.3 or later and [the `enableGql` setting](config3:enableGql) is not set to `false`.

 Because GraphQL is self-documenting, you can jump right into Craft’s included [GraphiQL IDE](#using-the-graphiql-ide) from the control panel and interactively build and execute queries.
-Querying from the control panel gives you full access to data that’s available, unlike queries from the outside that require [and endpoint and appropriate permissions](#setting-up-your-api-endpoint).
+Querying from the control panel gives you full access to data that’s available, unlike queries from the outside that require [an endpoint and appropriate permissions](#setting-up-your-api-endpoint).

 ## Examples